 - All-day ticket (Tageskarte): This costs just a little more than two single journeys at peak times.
 The fare is generally 5.35 euros (3 euros discounted).
-Tickets are valid until 5 a.m. the next day.
-Note that day tickets purchased at price level 3 valid for use in Frankfurt (fare zone 50) are not valid for travel to Frankfurt Airport (fare zone 5090).
+Tickets are valid from time of purchase to end of operations that day.
+Note that day tickets purchased at price level 3 valid for use in Frankfurt (fare zone 50) are not valid for travel to Frankfurt Airport.

 - Kurzstrecke: A short-trip ticket valid for journeys up to 1.2 miles (2 kilometers) away.
 It costs 1.85 euros.

-- Gruppentageskarte (all-day group ticket): This day ticket is valid for up to five people and costs 11.30 euros (16.60 euros for trips including the airport)
+- Gruppentageskarte (all-day group ticket): This day ticket is valid for up to five people and costs 15.80 euros (it excludes airport transfers).